TalentedProger/Car-Tycoon/replit.md

 ## Overview

 Auto Arena is a Telegram WebApp car tycoon game built with a full-stack TypeScript architecture.
 The application features a React frontend with Shadcn/UI components, an Express.js backend, and PostgreSQL database with Drizzle ORM.
-The game allows users to earn coins through clicking mechanics and track their progress through a profile system.
+The game allows users to earn coins through clicking mechanics, manage their car collection in a garage system, purchase detailing services, and track their progress through a profile system.

 ## User Preferences